 It is what we say we value more than anything else.
-In surveys to determine the factors that contribute most to human happiness
+In surveys to determine the factors that contribute most to human happiness, respondents consistently rate connection to friends and family—love, intimacy, social affiliation—above wealth or fame, even above physical health.

 This should come as no great surprise.
 We are social animals, descended from a common ancestor that gave rise to all the other social primates.
 It may well be that the need to send and receive, interpret and relay increasingly complex social cues is what drove the evolution of our expanded cerebral cortex—the reasoning part of the brain.
 After all, it is our ability to think, to pursue long-term objectives, and to form bonds and act collectively that allowed us to emerge as the planet's dominant species.
 Certainly, there is no other physical attribute—size, strength, speed, eyesight, smell, hearing—that accounts for our success.